TheTarrasque/UnrealEngine-Paintball/README.md

-# UE4-ProceduralMeshes
+# UE4-Paintball
-This project is designed to demonstrate how to use Unreal Engine's built in ProceduralMeshComponent to create in game objects using C++.
+This project is designed to demonstrate how to use Unreal Engine's built in ProceduralMeshComponent and Koderz's RuntimeMeshComponent to create in game objects using C++.
 Each element not only has a define shape but also provide Unreal editors the opportunity to adjust object properties with in the editor.

-## Getting Started

-If you are new to procedural programming the best place to start is by taking a look at the PM_CoreActor class.
-This is the foundation in which all the other objects are derived from.
+I would be remised if I left out a huge thanks to SiggiG for his work has really be instrumental in me gaining the knowledge needed to better understand the concepts presented here.

 ### Prerequisites